 Many years ago God’s people lived in tents in Egypt.
-At first they had moved to Egypt as special guests of the Pharaoh.
-Their ancestor, Joseph, had saved the whole country of Egypt from Famine.
+At first, they had moved to Egypt as special guests of the Pharaoh.
+Their ancestor, Joseph, had saved the whole country of Egypt from a great famine.

 So Pharaoh thought of a plan to make the Israelites weak.
 He told his leaders that the Israelites were now going to be slaves in Egypt.
 They would have to work very hard but never get paid.
 The Israelites were forced to carry large stones and build huge buildings.
 They were treated very badly.

 Even though they were treated so badly Pharaoh’s plan to make them weak did not work.
 Still, the population of the Israelites increased.
 More and more children were born.